plone/volto/docs/source/development/add-ons/load-add-on-configuration.md

 }
 ```

-The `applyConfig` helper ensures that each configuration methods returns the
-config object, avoiding odd and hard to track errors when developing add-ons.
+The `applyConfig` helper ensures that each configuration method returns the configuration object, avoiding errors when developing add-ons.